sed-seyedi/sed-stumpwmrc/README.md

 uniqueness
 ==========

--every app is in full screen.
+- every app is in full screen.

 -it has no eyecandy. there is no panel. there is no widget.